PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Numerical Method for the Optimization Model

-\end{enumerate} The update scheme in Step 5, with mixing rate $\lambda$, is known to stabilize such fixed point methods, see e.g.,~\cite{R10}.
-Typical values of $\lambda$, which provide stable convergence in the cases we study here, lie between $0.1$ and $0.001$; we choose $\lambda =0.01$, unless otherwise stated.
-As mentioned previously, this mixing scheme is similar to the updating scheme presented in~\cite{Burger1}.
+\end{enumerate} Typical values of $\lambda$, which provide stable convergence in the cases we study here, lie between $0.001$ and $0.1$.
 Note that, while the solutions $P^{(i)}$ and $Q^{(i)}$ change in each iteration, the initial condition $\boldsymbol{\rho_0}$ and final time condition $\boldsymbol{\adj_n}$ remain unchanged throughout the process; the updates are induced by changing $W^{(i)}$.

+It is also feasible to vary the mixing rate $\lambda$, based on viewing $W^{(i)}$ as approximate solutions of a fixed-point problem: an unchanged numerical solution for the control variable $\vec{w}$ at successive iterates indicates that a solution of the PDE-constrained optimization problem has been found.
+Work in \cite{MaPe04} proposes an adaptive line search framework that can determine $\lambda$ which satisfies an Armijo-type condition and hence converge faster to a fixed-point of a system compared to using a constant mixing rate.
+Based on this, \cite{Iidu16} uses a potential function $E^{(i)}$ defined as follows based on an iterative scheme:

+For the fixed-point scheme \eqref{FixedPoint}, we have that $d^{(i)} := W^{(i)}_g - W^{(i)}$.
+In this notation, $W^{(i)}(\lambda)$ coincides with that of the subsequent fixed-point iterate, $W^{(i+1)}$.
+As in \cite{Iidu16}, we consider an adaptive mixing rate which at each iteration satisfies the minimization problem of $E^{(i)}$ over $[0,1]$:

+Since the solution of \eqref{minarmijowolfe} cannot be found easily in general, we may seek an approximate minimum which satisfies the Wolfe-type (or Armijo--Wolfe-type) conditions based on those of~\cite{Wolf69,Wolf71}.
+Specifically, for some $\delta, \sigma \in (0,1)$ with $\delta < \sigma$, we wish that

+It is possible that with only the Armijo-type condition \eqref{armijo} satisfied, the fixed-point algorithm would not achieve reliable convergence.
+Hence the condition \eqref{curvaturecondition}, based on the curvature condition discussed in \cite[Section 3.1]{Noce06}, is used additionally to ensure that $\lambda^{(i)}$ is not too small and hence unacceptably short steps are ruled out.
+Note that for the iterative scheme being applied:

+Based on discussion in \cite{Lewi13}, we select $\delta = 0.3$ and $\sigma = 0.5$ for our tests.
+The selection of mixing rate $\lambda$ at each fixed-point iteration is then based on Algorithm \ref{alg:armijowolfe}, whilst also ensuring that $\lambda \geq 0.01$.
+We set $\lambda_0 = 0.2$.
+We note that it would also be possible to test the classical (Armijo--Wolfe) conditions using the value of $\mathcal{J}(\rho,\vec{w})$ (see \cite{Wolf69,Wolf71} and \cite[Chapter 3]{Noce06}), but the fixed-point approach described here is computationally cheaper and is found to be effective for our problems.